TEMPEST

 - Daniel Genkin, Adi Shamir, and Eran Tromer, RSA Key Extraction via Low-Bandwidth Acoustic Cryptanalysis, Advances in Cryptology – CRYPTO 2014, pp. 444–461 — the principal subsequent academic demonstration of acoustic cryptanalysis.

-- Markus G. Kuhn, Compromising Emanations: Eavesdropping Risks of Computer Displays, University of Cambridge Computer Laboratory Technical Report UCAM-CL-TR-577, December 2003 — the principal subsequent academic treatment of LCD-emanation reconstruction.
+- Markus G. Kuhn, Compromising Emanations: Eavesdropping Risks of Computer Displays, University of Cambridge Computer Laboratory Technical Report UCAM-CL-TR-577, December 2003 — the principal academic treatment of LCD-emanation reconstruction.

 - Joe Loughry and David A. Umphress, Information Leakage from Optical Emanations, ACM Transactions on Information and System Security 5(3) (2002), pp. 262–289 — the principal academic demonstration of LED-emanation reconstruction.

-- James Bamford, Body of Secrets: Anatomy of the Ultra-Secret National Security Agency, Doubleday, 2001 — substantial historical reconstruction of TEMPEST institutional development.
+- James Bamford, Body of Secrets: Anatomy of the Ultra-Secret National Security Agency, Doubleday, 2001 — historical reconstruction of TEMPEST institutional development.

-- Director of National Intelligence Intelligence Community Directive 705, Sensitive Compartmented Information Facilities, May 2010 — the substantive contemporary SCIF construction standard incorporating TEMPEST shielding.
+- Director of National Intelligence Intelligence Community Directive 705, Sensitive Compartmented Information Facilities, May 2010 — the contemporary SCIF construction standard incorporating TEMPEST shielding.

 - National Security Telecommunications and Information Systems Security Committee, NSTISSAM TEMPEST/2-95: RED/BLACK Installation Guidance, December 1995 — the institutional installation-guidance standard.